 Equatorial electrojet (EEJ) observations using VHF radars show backscattered echoes from two types of electron density irregularities, Type 1 and Type 2.
-In this paper, we present an statistics of occurrence irregularities in the ionospheric plasma at the eregion hight, observed by a 50 MHz coherent backscatter radar installed in Brazil.
-This radar detects small-scale irregularities (3 meters) between approximately 90 to 130 km heights in the equatorial ionosphere.
+In this paper, we present a statistics of occurrence irregularities in the ionospheric plasma at the eregion hight, observed by a 50 MHz coherent backscatter radar installed in Brazil and the radar installed in Jicamarca Radio Observatory.
+These radars detect small-scale irregularities (3 meters) between approximately 90 to 130 km heights in the equatorial ionosphere.